Action of 27 March 1942: USS Atik

 U-123 at Lorient in February 1942.

 (Lieutenant Commander Harry Lynnwood Hicks), was originally a merchantman named SS Carolyn which was converted to a Q-ship after America's entry into World War II.
 Atik displaced 6,610 tons with a crew of 141 men and an armament of four 4 in naval guns, eight machine guns and six K-guns.

 Action

-It was about 5:00 pm on 27 March when detected Atik.
-At 19:37, on the surface, Kapitänleutnant Reinhard Hardegen fired a spread of G7e torpedoes and one of them struck Atiks bow on the port side.
+It was about 5:00 p.m. on 27 March when detected Atik.
+At 7:37 p.m., on the surface, Kapitänleutnant Reinhard Hardegen fired a spread of G7e torpedoes and one of them struck Atiks bow on the port side.
 The Q-ship caught fire and took on a slight list.
 Hicks apparently decided that the only way to lure the U-boat within range of his guns was by ordering a lifeboat to be lowered on the starboard side.
 The trick worked and when U-123 was maneuvering to starboard, around Atiks stern, she opened fire with all of her weapons, including depth charges.
 The first shots fell short of the U-boat and the others deflected.
-The American machine gunners were successful, the U-boat's conning tower was slightly damaged and a German midshipman was mortally wounded.
+The American machine gunners hit the U-boat's conning tower causing slight damage and a German midshipman was mortally wounded.